Robert B. Wilson

 Robert Butler "Bob" Wilson, Jr. (born May 16, 1937) is an American economist who is the Adams Distinguished Professor of Management, Emeritus at Stanford University.
 He was jointly awarded the 2020 Nobel Memorial Prize in Economic Sciences, together with his Stanford colleague and former student Paul R. Milgrom, "for improvements to auction theory and inventions of new auction formats".
 Two more of his students, Alvin E. Roth and Bengt Holmström, are also Nobel Laureates in their own right.

 Wilson is known for his contributions to management science and business economics.
 His doctoral thesis introduced sequential quadratic programming, which became a leading iterative method for nonlinear programming.
 With other mathematical economists at Stanford, he helped to reformulate the economics of industrial organization and organization theory using non-cooperative game theory.
 His research on nonlinear pricing has influenced policies for large firms, particularly in the energy industry, especially electricity.

 Early life and academic career

 Wilson was born on May 16, 1937, in Geneva, Nebraska.
 He graduated from Lincoln High School in Lincoln, Nebraska and earned a full scholarship to Harvard University.
 He received his B.A degree from Harvard College in 1959.
-Wilson subsequently obtained an M.B.A. in 1961 and a D.B.A. in 1963 from the Harvard Business School.
+Wilson subsequently obtained an M.B.A. in 1961 and a D.B.A. in 1963 from Harvard Business School.
 He worked at the University of California, Los Angeles, for a very brief time and then joined the faculty at Stanford University.
 He has been on the faculty of the Stanford Business School since 1964.
 He was also an affiliated faculty member of Harvard Law School from 1993 to 2001.